capnproto/ekam/README.md

 If you invoke Ekam with the `-c` option, it will watch the source tree for changes and rebuild derived files as needed.
 In this way, you can simply leave Ekam running while you work on your code, and get information about errors almost immediately on saving.

+Note that continuous building is the only way to do incremental builds with Ekam -- any time you run a new Ekam process, it always starts from scratch.
+I generally just leave Ekam running in a console window 24/7.

 ## IDE plugins and other external clients

 Ekam can, while running, export a network interface which allows other programs to query the state of the build, including receiving the task tree and error logs.
-To support this, you must compile Ekam with Cap'n Proto.

-### Compiling with Cap'n Proto

-If you clone the [Cap'n Proto](https://capnproto.org) git repository next to Ekam's, i.e. so that it is found at `../capnproto`, then Ekam will be built with Cap'n Proto.
-Note that you do not have to build or install Cap'n Proto separately; Cap'n Proto's sources are merged into Ekam's build and built by Ekam.
-(If you look in the `src` directory, you'll see this is accomplished through some sneaky symlinks.)

-### Ekam Client
+### Ekam Server

-If you compile Ekam with Cap'n Proto, then Ekam's `ProtoDashboard.cpp` and `ekam-client` should compile correctly.
-This enables the `-n` flag to Ekam, which tells it to allow clients to query its state over the network.
+If you pass the `-n` flag to Ekam, it will listen for connections on a port and stream build status updates to anyone who connects.
 Invoke like:

     ekam -n :41315

-Then attach the client like so:
+### Ekam Client

+`ekam-client` is a very simple program that prints an Ekam build status stream to the console exactly as Ekam itself does.
+Currently `ekam-client` doesn't actually know how to create a network connection but instead reads the stream from standard input, so you can invoke it like this:

     nc localhost 41315 | ekam-client

-(A future version of the client will be able to connect directly rather than use netcat in this way.)
+`ekam-client` is mostly just a tech demo, since it displays the same info that is already visible in the console where Ekam itself is running.

 ### Qt Creator Plugin